NickLaMuro/manageiq-db_backup-tests/README.md

   fool proof since they just checking that they byte size of the file is "mostly" the same since it is quicker than reloading the DB... though we do now do that....

+* **`Aws::S3::Errors::RequestTimeTooSkewed`**

+  You might get this if your VM has been turned on in between shutting of your laptop lid, or other causes.

+  Best to just restart the VMs with a `vagrant halt && vagrant up`

 TODO